-The management of the Bank through committee structure allows for Enterprise-Wide Risk Management through the consideration of different aspects and challenge at decision-making levels.
+The aforesaid executive committee style of management enables the firm to benefit from an enterprise-wide integrated approach to managing risk by involving a great many experts in the risk assessment process and thereby drawing on information dispersed among many thoughtful and prudent minds.
 This structure ensures that management of the Bank's operations, strategic decision-making and risk management is undertaken on a consultative basis at committee level by experienced functional and business personnel.
 The management committees as above have specific Risk Management responsibilities.